 Fun Fall Harvest Festivals for NJ Families

-As much as I love summer, I find myself looking forward to fall's arrival more and more every year.
-The cooler weather, crunching of leaves underfoot and pumpkin-flavored everything are all highlights of the season for me.
+Here comes Fall!
+As much as I love summer, I find myself looking forward to this season's arrival more and more every year.
+The cooler weather, crunching of leaves underfoot and pumpkin-flavored everything are all highlights of the season.
 And let’s not forget Halloween!
-New Jersey has many wonderful fairs and festivals for your family to enjoy this autumn—grab the kids (and a jacket) and check out these fall events coming to a town near you.
+New Jersey has many wonderful fairs and festivals for your family to enjoy this autumn—grab the kids (and a jacket) and check out these great fall events coming to a town near you.

 New Jersey Botanical Garden Harvest Fest (Ringwood)

 Visit the Botanical Garden for a fun and relaxing day in beautiful surroundings.
 The Festival features hayrides, face painting, pumpkin painting, storytelling and yummy food.
-You can also join a Garden Tour, visit the autumn plant sale and peruse handmade items from local craft vendors.
+Families can also tour the Botanical Garden, visit the autumn plant sale and peruse handmade crafts from local vendors.
 FREE Admission.

 Whippany Railway Museum Pumpkin Festival (Whippany)

-Enjoy a 30-minute excursion along the Whippanong Trail on the “Pumpkinliner” caboose train.
+Enjoy a 30-minute excursion along the Whippanong Trail on the “Pumpkinliner” antique caboose train.
 Before or after your trip, visit the Pumpkin Marketplace Crafts Fair to check out local wares, railroad memorabilia and of course plenty of pumpkins.
-Walk around the museum grounds to enjoy the seasonal decorations and meet Stormy the Scarecrow!
+Walk around the museum grounds to enjoy the seasonal decorations and pose for pictures by the Haunted House.
 Train tickets can be purchased in advance online and any remaining tickets will be sold on operating day.
-Fares are $14 for adults, $9 for children under 12 and free for infants on laps.
+Fares are $14 for adults, $9 for children under 12 and free for infants under 1.

 South Jersey Pumpkin Show (Woodstown)

-If you’re a big pumpkin fan, this event can’t be missed!
-Cheer on the competitors in the Little Miss & Mister Pumpkin Show Pageant, sample scrumptious treats at the Pumpkin Dessert Contest and visit the Friendly Boo Barn.
-Other activities include a decorated stroller/wagon parade, scarecrow contest, hay rides and fall crafts for kids.
+This is the perfect event for any pumpkin fans in the family.
+Cheer on the competitors in the Little Miss & Mister Pumpkin Show Pageant, sample scrumptious treats at the Pumpkin Dessert Contest and check out the Giant Pumpkin Pyramid.
+Other activities include a decorated stroller parade, kids' costume contest, Boo Barn and fall crafts for kids.
 FREE Admission.
-Parking is $5 per car.
+Parking is $6 per car.

 Hometown Harvest Fair (Hightstown)

-Celebrate the 11th anniversary of this Hightstown festival featuring arts & crafts, delicious food and live entertainment all day long.
-A special Children’s Area offers pony rides, a petting zoo and bouncy houses.
-And don’t miss the Chili Cook Off, pedal boats, mechanical bulls and Ducky Derby race!
+Celebrate the 12th anniversary of this Hightstown festival featuring arts & crafts, delicious food and live entertainment all day long.
+A special Children’s Area offers pony rides, a petting zoo, bouncy houses and performances just for kids.
+And don’t miss the chili-tasting contest, Fun Bus and Ducky Derby race!
 FREE Admission.

 Allentown Fall Festival (Allentown)

-This annual festival takes place along Main Street in the charming village of Allentown.
+Allentown's annual festival takes place along Main Street in this charming village.
 Highlights include local artisans, crafters and food vendors, as well as live music and dance performances.
-Don’t forget to visit their classic car show and bring the kiddies to check out the petting zoo.
+Stop by the classic car show, check out the Civil War reenactment and bring the kiddies to visit the petting zoo.
 FREE Admission.

 Pumpkin Festival (Cape May)

-Head to historic Cold Spring Village for this wonderful family-friendly fall celebration.
-With food, games, hayrides and pumpkin painting, there’s something here for everyone to enjoy.
-The Halloween parade starts at noon—you won’t want to miss it!
+Head to historic Cold Spring Village for this wonderful Jersey Shore celebration.
+With food, games, hayrides and pumpkin painting, there’s something here for everyone in the family to enjoy.
+Visit the Haunted Barn and watch the Halloween parade starting at noon.
 FREE Admission.
-Donations of canned goods are requested.

 Chatsworth Cranberry Festival (Chatsworth)